 - Potassium-sparing diuretic and loop diuretic - a potassium-sparing diuretic can again be added to those who develop, or are at high risk of, developing hypokalaemia.

-- Spironolactone and loop diuretic - spironolactone can be used as a potassium-sparing diuretic for patients on loop diuretics at risk of hypokalaemia.
+- Spironolactone and loop diuretic - spironolactone can be used as a potassium-sparing diuretic for patients on loop diuretics who are at risk of hypokalaemia.

 Combination products - for example, co-amilofruse (furosemide and amiloride) - may be indicated where a patient is stable on a fixed dose of loop/thiazide and potassium-sparing diuretics where a single preparation may aid compliance.
 However, combination products are less flexible - changing the dose of one component will alter the dose of the other component without necessarily producing the optimal therapeutic response.
 Also, routine prescribing of combination products is poor practice: amiloride is frequently not required since many heart failure patients will also be on an ACE inhibitor which has a potassium-sparing effect.